TLS Certificates Discovery

 which openssl > /dev/null 2>&1 && echo | PRIV_RUNCMD openssl x509 -inform pem -noout -nameopt oneline -subject -startdate -enddate -issuer -fingerprint -sha256 -serial -text -in %esc_pem_file%

-Please note that the second command doesn't reveal keys and will be executed with sudo.
-Hence Discovery users should be included in the sudoers file.
+This command does not reveal keys and is executed with sudo.
+Ensure that Discovery users are included in the sudoers file.

-To avoid any unwanted insecure execution of the pem-file-command the following code may be added to your sudoers file:
+To prevent any unwanted insecure execution of the .pem file command, add the following code to your sudoers file:

 Cmnd_Alias LSCERT=\